corei8/ordotools/README.md

 2. Indications of the peculiarities of the office of that day;
 3. An ordo for the Mass of that day, or multiple Masses, if there be options for that day.

+### Will there be an online version?

+Yes.
+I am going to make a GitHub Pages version available after the core of the project is up and running.

 ### How to Help

 Submissions for sanctoral cycles are not yet open, but will be soon.
 I am still trying to figure out the easiest way to store and use the data.